galaxyproject/training-material/topics/admin/tutorials/external-auth/tutorial.md

 > ### {% icon hands_on %} Hands-on: Configuring everything
 >
-> 1. Edit your `galaxyservers` group variables file and update the main location block defined for serving galaxy.
+> 1. Edit the galaxy.j2 template file in the templates/nginx directory and update the main location block defined for serving galaxy.
 Add the parameters:
 >      - `auth_basic galaxy;`
 >      - `auth_basic_user_file /etc/nginx/passwd;`
 >      - `uwsgi_param HTTP_REMOTE_USER $remote_user;`
+>      - `uwsgi_param HTTP_GX_SECRET SOME_SECRET_STRING;`
 >
 >    It should look like:
 >